 - Tricia McDermott – Artistic Director of Airmid Theatre Company in New York City.

-- Deb Alley – Head of the M.F.A.
+- Deb Alley – former head of the M.F.A.
 Directing Program at Illinois State University and former Artistic Director of the Illinois Shakespeare Festival.

 - Bill Osetek – Artistic Director at Drury Lane Theatre-Oakbrook in Chicago, Illinois.

 - Rachel Chaves – Assistant Professor at Young Harris College and founder of Brasstown Repertory Theatre Company in Hiawassee, Georgia.

 - Bill Jenkins – Chair of the Theatre Department at Ball State University and freelance director.

 - Peter Sullivan – Artistic Director at Boho Theatre in Chicago, Illinois, and freelance director.